Powder Coating Application Problems & Solutions

 Solutions

-The most common cause of these issues is poor grounding.
-Because good ground is necessary for charging.
-Ground is not the only factor in this issue.
-Gun settings may actually be the problem.
-Too much powder flow and incorrect kV levels can affect an application also.
+The most common cause of these issues is poor grounding, as a good ground is essential for proper electrostatic charging.
+However, grounding is not the only factor.
+Incorrect gun settings can also contribute to the problem.
+Excessive powder flow and improper kV (kilovoltage) levels can negatively impact the quality of the application.

-4. Check your kV levels and powder flow.
-Double check the Technical Data Sheet or call up your supplier for the correct kV and flow settings.
+• Verify your kV levels and powder flow settings.
+Refer to the Technical Data Sheet or contact your supplier to confirm the correct parameters.

 Cause of Problem